Quotation marks have a variety of uses.

 - “No, but I can find out,” she responded, heading for the cockpit.

-- She saw him taking off his tie.
+- She knew he wouldn’t even if she said something, but she could think it.
 But you’re the MC!
 You have to go!

 Punctuation with quotation marks